 Literal translation: Were it not for differences of opinion, goods would go unsold.

-Explanation: Different perspectives is what gives things value.
+Explanation: Different perspectives are what give things value.
 Variety is the spice of life.

 إذا كان حبيبك عسل ما تلحسوش كله

-Literal translation: Even if friend is honey, don’t lick them all up.
+Literal translation: Even if a friend is a honey, don’t lick them all up.

 Explanation: Don’t abuse the kindness of a friend.